We have five factories and 19 years of experience in plant extracts

 9. Interactions with Other Nutrients

 Citrus bioflavonoids are known to interact synergistically with other nutrients, enhancing their bioavailability and effectiveness.
 These interactions are crucial for the optimal functioning of the body's various systems.
-Here are some of the key interactions of Citrus bioflavonoids with other nutrients:
+Here are some of the key interactions of citrus bioflavonoids with other nutrients:

 Vitamin C